Market Analysts see Iovance Biotherapeutics Inc. [IOVA] gaining to $61. Time to buy?

 Mizuho have made an estimate for Iovance Biotherapeutics Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 22, 2020.
 While these analysts kept the previous recommendation, Barclays raised their target price to Overweight.
 The new note on the price target was released on March 04, 2020, representing the official price target for Iovance Biotherapeutics Inc. stock.
 Previously, the target price had yet another raise from $32 to $35, while Oppenheimer kept a Outperform rating on IOVA stock.
 On February 26, 2020, analysts increased their price target for IOVA shares from 32 to 36.

-Iovance Biotherapeutics Inc. [IOVA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.49.
-With this latest performance, IOVA shares gained by 12.39% in over the last four-week period, additionally plugging by 48.66% over the last 6 months – not to mention a rise of 184.99% in the past year of trading.
+Iovance Biotherapeutics Inc. [IOVA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.07.
+With this latest performance, IOVA shares gained by 13.58% in over the last four-week period, additionally plugging by 54.88% over the last 6 months – not to mention a rise of 211.91% in the past year of trading.

 Iovance Biotherapeutics Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 8.10 and a Current Ratio set at 8.10.